 Job sharing is a practice that companies that deal with remote freelance teams use regularly.
 By its nature, it's very similar to having part-time jobs instead of committing full time to one company.

-According to recent shift work statistics, the number one benefit for 66% of shift workers is flexibility.
-In shift work, you can provide this flexibility by offering split shifts.
 For instance, instead of working a complete 8-hour shift, you can split your shift into two, 4-hour intervals.
 With this, you free up some time in between to take care of private tasks.

 You can modify all these types of flexible schedules based on the business nature.
 And, although those five are the most commonly used types of flexible scheduling, the list goes on.